manuel-192/Antergos/Antergos-packages/README.md

 # Collection of pre-built packages (some built from the AUR).
-The easiest way to install these packages is using the package/program <b>pkgget</b>.
-Download it first, and then you may install others at will.

 <b>Disclaimer</b>: <u>use these packages at your own risk!</u> I cannot guarantee the safety of these packages, but I try to build and transfer them here using the best coding and safety practices I know of.